Who is Philadelphia mass shooting suspect Kimbrady Carriker?

 Tina Rosette, 49, spoke with The Philadelphia Inquirer about her experience living with Carriker.

-She said when she knew Carriker was “really smart, intelligent, creative,” and was someone who loved to work on computer programs.
+She said Carriker was “really smart, intelligent, creative,” and was someone who loved to work on computer programs.
 Ms Rosette said she was shocked to hear Carriker’s name in connection with the shooting, and said she did not know the 40-year-old had a gun.

 She did note however that Carriker had “an aggressive approach to some things in life” and would teach young people how to fight.

 Ms Rosette’s daughter, Cianni, lived with her mother and Carriker and found the accused shooter to be “cool” and creative.
-However she notes that Carriker did have a firearm, and showed it to her several times.
+However, she noted that Carriker did have a firearm and showed it to her several times.

 Cianni said she stopped talking to Carricker because she found the 40-year-old “pushy” about trying to start a relationship with her.